“I like the tunic.”

 Malmquist received a new message on his tunic:

 “Can you tell me what year it is?” he asked them.

 “The year, you know, like 2015 or 50 AD or whatever.”

-He was already gone, hiding under a bed in one of the rooms, his feet wedged under the ropes supporting the mattress, as he had learned under similar circumstances in Chinese Rome.
+He was already gone, hiding under a bed in one of the rooms, his feet wedged under the ropes supporting the mattress, as he had learned to do under similar circumstances in Chinese Rome.

-A man in a toga with several others trailing after him entered the brothel and shouted in a voice of authority, “Quis autem grabatum illum erexit, aut quid sibi vult tam furtiva molitio?
+A man in a toga with several others trailing after him entered the brothel.
+He shouted in a voice of authority, “Quis autem grabatum illum erexit, aut quid sibi vult tam furtiva molitio?
 Vos mehercules ne mercedem cellae daretis, fugere nocte in publicum voluistis.
 Sed non impune.
 Iam enim faxo sciatis non viduae hanc insulam esse sed Imperator!”